-The 750 Motor Club will organise an Interclub / Interclub Endurance Permit Race Meeting at the above circuit on the above date.
+The 750 Motor Club will organise an Interclub Permit Race Meeting at the above circuit on the above date.
 The meeting will be governed by the General Regulations of the MOTORSPORT UK (incorporating the provisions of the International Sporting Code of the FIA), these Supplementary Regulations and any written instructions that the organising Club may issue for the event.

 OFFICIALS: Club Stewards: TBA.
-Clerks of Course: D.Ellwood; L. Spurr; A.Cox; R. Beard; S. Rose; I.Thompson, B.Murphy.
+Clerks of Course: D. Ellwood; L. Spurr; R. Beard; S. Rose; I.Thompson, B. Murphy.
 MOTORSPORT UK Steward: TBA.
 Chief Timekeeper: T.Stevens.
 Chief Marshal: P.Harding.
 Chief Scrutineer: B. Blackmore.
 Secretary of the Meeting: TBA.
-ELIGIBLE COMPETITORS: Current MOTORSPORT UK Interclub (or higher grade).
+ELIGIBLE COMPETITORS: Current MOTORSPORT UK Club licence (or higher grade).
 Members of the 750 Motor Club.
-Licences will be inspected at Signing-on.
+Licences will be inspected before competition.